ComputerDaddyGuy/JFileTreePrettyPrinter/README.md

 # Project Information

-## Changelog
-See [CHANGELOG.md](CHANGELOG.md) for a list of released versions and detailed changes.
+* See [🆕CHANGELOG.md](CHANGELOG.md) for a list of released versions and detailed changes.

-## Roadmap
-See [ROADMAP.md](ROADMAP.md) to discover planned features and upcoming improvements.
+* See [🗺️ROADMAP.md](ROADMAP.md) to discover planned features and upcoming improvements.

-## License
-This project is licensed under the Apache License 2.0.
-See [LICENSE](LICENSE) for details.
+* This project is licensed under the Apache License 2.0.
+See [⚖️LICENSE](LICENSE) for details.

-## Contributing & Contact
-For any questions or feedback please open an issue on this repository, as detailed in [CONTRIBUTING.md](CONTRIBUTING.md).
+* For any questions or feedback please open an issue on this repository, as detailed in [🤝CONTRIBUTING.md](CONTRIBUTING.md).

 ---
 Made with ❤️ by [ComputerDaddyGuy](https://github.com/ComputerDaddyGuy)